kragen/stoneknifeforth/README.md

 comments.

 Now, maybe you can write 1600 lines of working Scheme in a day, but I sure as hell can’t.
-It's still not a very large compiler, as compilers go, but it’s a lot bigger than `otccelf`.
+It’s still not a very large compiler, as compilers go, but it’s a lot bigger than `otccelf`.
 So I hypothesized that maybe a simpler language, without a requirement for compatibility with something else, would enable me to get a compiler bootstrapped